-Greg Medcraft is Director of the Directorate for Financial and Enterprise Affairs of the OECD since November 2017 contributing guidance, strategy and support for the Directorate’s policy and standard-setting work in the fields of:
+Greg Medcraft was Director of the Directorate for Financial and Enterprise Affairs of the OECD from November 2017 to July 2021 contributing guidance, strategy and support for the Directorate’s policy and standard-setting work in the fields of:

 Mr. Medcraft has extensive financial markets experience in both the private and public sectors.
 He began his career with accounting firm KPMG before moving to Société Générale, where he served in Australia, Asia, Europe and the Americas working on corporate finance, then capital markets, structured finance, project finance and funds management.
 Mr Medcraft became Société Générale’s Deputy Global Head of Financial Engineering, and finished his career there as Managing Director and Global Head of Securitisation.

 During his time in the financial sector Mr. Medcraft was also CEO of the Australian Securitisation Forum, and co-founded the American Securitization Forum where he was Chairman for a number of years.

 From 2009 to 2017 Mr. Medcraft served first as Commissioner and then as Chairman of the Australian Securities and Investments Commission (ASIC), Australia's corporate, markets, financial services and credit regulator.
 Mr. Medcraft was also Chair of the International Organization of Securities Commissions (IOSCO) Board and a member of the Financial Stability Board from 2013 to 2016.
 IOSCO is the leading international policy forum and global standard setter for securities regulation.